Outdoor Adventure NQ Level 5

 You will also have the opportunity to obtain awards including:

-No equipment needs to be purchased prior to the course starting.
-During the course all the major and essential items of equipment are provided, but it is helpful if possible to set aside a budget for purchasing your own accessories such as thermal underwear or gloves.
+No other equipment needs to be purchased prior to the course starting.
+During the course all the major and essential items of equipment are provided, but it is helpful, if possible, to set aside a budget for purchasing your own accessories such as thermal underwear or gloves.

 How will I study my course?